Updated April 12, 2021

 COVID-19 has had unprecedented impacts on service delivery, impacting healthcare workers and the patients they serve.
 ASHA maintains that decisions about patients’ care should be made based on the clinician's professional judgement and clinical expertise, in accordance with the ASHA Code of Ethics and SLP Scope of Practice.
 Every patient presents with unique characteristics and medical situations.
 Therefore, if clinicians are faced with dilemmas of prioritizing patients, decisions should be made using a team approach.
 CMS’s Guidance for Infection Control and Prevention of Coronavirus Disease 2019 (COVID-19) in Nursing Homes (REVISED) [PDF] offer additional recommendations stating “...facilities should maintain a person-centered approach to care.
 This includes communicating effectively with residents, resident representatives and/or their family, and understanding their individual needs and goals of care.
 Facilities experiencing an increased number of respiratory illnesses (regardless of suspected etiology) among patients/residents or healthcare personnel should immediately contact their local or state health department for further guidance.”

-Due to this national emergency there may be unavoidable delays in care, or instances when one or more disciplines cannot provide care.
-In cases where a clinician is unable to see the patient, those specific reasons should be documented in the patient’s medical record and communicated to the healthcare team, while providing alternate solutions for the patient whenever possible.
+Due to this national Public Health Emergency there may be unavoidable delays in care, or instances when one or more disciplines cannot provide care.
+In cases where a clinician is unable to see the patient, those specific reasons need be documented in the patient’s medical record and communicated to the healthcare team, while providing alternate solutions for the patient whenever possible.

 If there are interruptions to clinical services that delay continued access to care, here’s some additional guidance: